 How Many Homes Can I Own?

-Owning real estate can be an excellent investment as a way to build wealth and generate passive income over time, whether you purchase properties concentrated in one area or buy a number of properties all over the country.
+Owning real estate can be an excellent investment toward building wealth and generating passive income over time, whether you’re purchasing properties concentrated in one area or all over the country.

 If you decide to start buying multiple properties with financing, loan officers will ask a lot more questions about how many properties you already own with mortgages attached to them.
-We’ll discuss lending requirements and much more as we answer the question: How many homes can I own?
+Here we’ll discuss lending requirements and much more, as we answer the question: How many homes can I own?

 You can own as many homes as you can afford